+- Big Books

+- Digitized images

+- Graphic Novels

+- Kits for hands on learning experiences

+- Online streaming

+- Video, DVD

-- Soundzabound Copyright free access to music to be used in presentations/projects by students and teachers - Teaching Books Literacy based database for PreK-12 - SWANK: Movie Licensing Show feature length movies without worrying about copyright.
-The IRC purchases licensing from most major movie producers so districts can use film in the classroom, afterschool, evenings and more. - Digital Audio Listen to over 300 books from any digital device - New for 2020-21 Professional Development Collection: Over 450 full text professional journals plus ERIC documents with unlimited simultaneous use.
+- Soundzabound Copyright free access to music to be used in presentations/projects by students and teachers

+- Teaching Books Literacy based database for PreK-12

+- SWANK: Movie Licensing Show feature length movies without worrying about copyright.
+The IRC purchases licensing from most major movie producers so districts can use film in the classroom, afterschool, evenings and more.

+- Digital Audio Listen to over 300 books from any digital device

+- Professional Development Collection Over 450 full text professional journals plus ERIC documents with unlimited simultaneous use.